reubenson/reubenson.github.io/src/demos/poem-1.md

   dawn comes whispering

+  streaming

-  streaming down from
+  down

-  the trees under humming
+  from the trees under tilting

   sky of cerulean perfume

   <br/>

-  earth drunk on petrichor
+  earth fuming petrichor

   rises & wafts

-  you walk so lightly
+  you walk so

+  lightly

   you carry the wind